llpeterson/scaling/global.md

 BGP speakers, but that does not have to be the case.

-BGP does not belong to either of the two main classes of routing protocols, distance-vector and link-state protocols.
+BGP does not belong to either of the two main classes of routing protocols, distance-vector or link-state.
 Unlike these protocols, BGP advertises *complete paths* as an enumerated list of autonomous systems to reach a particular network.
 It is sometimes called a *path-vector* protocol for this reason.
 The advertisement of complete